Write a function called mergeArrays that combines two arrays into one.

 If we have an array of strings that we want to use for the options, we can use

-to generate string tags and then set the innerHTML
+reduce to generate string tags and then set the innerHTML property of the

 <select class="selectContainer"></select><script>const data = ['Charmander', 'Squirtle', 'Caterpie']const select = document.querySelector('.selectContainer')select.innerHTML = data.reduce((acc, e) => {return (acc +`<option>${e}</option>`)}, '')</script>